kptdev/kpt/site/reference/cli/alpha/live/plan/README.md

     Output a plan for the changes that will happen when applying a package.
 -->

+?> This feature is still in alpha, so the UX and the output format is subject to change.

 `plan` does a dry-run of applying a package to the cluster.
-It outputs the results in combination with a diff for every resource that will be updated, which gives an overview of the impact of apply a package.
+It outputs the results in combination with a diff for every resource that will be updated, which gives an overview of the impact of applying a package.

 Note that `plan` does only works reliably with server-side apply.